Monday, 28 December 2015

 Implicit means implied or understood.
 They can not be directly experienced.
 You are not making direct payments to outsiders to prove those expenses.
 But, you can evaluate such expenses with the aid of the prevailing market value of such expenses.

-In the above example of preparing food by the housewife, you can see that the gas stove and utensils are used for cooking.
+In the above-cited example of food preparation by the housewife, you can see that the gas stove and utensils are used for cooking.
 So, it is an element of cost.
-If you hire the same things from market to cook food, you might have had to pay some rent.
-So that much of rent is an implicit cost of the food.
-Or, you may calculate the depreciation and include that amount as an implicit cost.
+If you hire the same things from the market to cook food, you might have to pay some rent.
+So, that much of the rent is an implicit cost of the food.
+Or, you may calculate the depreciation (if the stove or utensils are too costly) and include that amount as an implicit cost, in place of rent.

-So, whatever items you are using in production which are not directly and completely identifiable with production, and you need to calculate the value of those items through other means of calculation; those costs are known as implicit costs.
+So, whatever items get used in production that are not directly and completely identifiable with production, calculate the value of those items through other means of calculation.
+All such costs are known as implicit costs.

 Saturday, 7 November 2015